Guitar Build Process

 Pay attention to edges around soundboard:

-Difficult area: neck to upper-side join
+Difficult area (glued-in neck option): neck to upper-side join

 Spiriting off